BardenB/IronList/README.md

 - Add a non-interactive `--set-default --create` mode to create the file automatically without prompting.
 - Make the saved-config file path configurable via `--config` or an environment variable.
-- Add structured `add` flags (`--date`, `--desc`, `--tags`).
 - Add unit tests for the parser and query logic (`split_on_tab_or_spaces`, `parse_line`, tag matching).
-- Add optional output formats (JSON/CSV) and more flexible table layout.

-If you want any of these implemented, tell me which one and I will make the change and run the build/tests.